civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 First, we group U.S. county-level COVID death counts into the top 100 Census Bureau metropolitan statistical areas (MSAs), which adhere to county boundaries.

 Next, we shift the daily figures for each MSA to synchronize the two weeks before and two weeks after the day *X* total deaths were observed, where *X* = 1, 2, 5, 10, 20, 50, 100, 200, 500, 1000, and 2000.
 (Why these amounts?
-Contagions spread exponentially, and these numbers break the span from 1 to 2000 into roughly equal logarithmic intervals.)
+Contagions spread exponentially, and these numbers break the span from 1 to 2000 into roughly equal logarithmic intervals.
+As of today, only two MSAs have reached 50,000 total deaths.)

 Then, for each level of *X*, we create linear regressions for the two weeks before and two weeks after, based on the logarithmic formulae below:

 ![Equations: log(deaths) = alpha + beta*days + epsilon.
 Deaths = lambda*e^(beta*days) + epsilon, lambda = e^alpha.](images/covid-19-critical-mass_equations.png)

-Here are interactive graphs for each level of *X*:
+Below, see interactive graphs for *X* = 1 and 2 deaths.

+The paths on the right side of these two graphs are extremely divergent, signifying that these small thresholds are too early in the spread of coronavirus to make a meaningful prediction or comparison of the future.